 Undergraduate, graduate, and doctoral practical learning opportunities exist on- and off-campus.
 Off-campus practical learning requires prior University approval, and F-1 students must have Curricular Practical Training (CPT) authorization to participate in off-campus practical learning.
 Students are responsible for developing and demonstrating the skills necessary to be successful in a PLE.
 In addition to contemporary and growing industry knowledge, students should also be prepared to demonstrate professionalism, effective communication (written, oral, and digital), and integrity while engaged in practical learning.
 The faculty facilitating internship courses associated with PLE assess these qualities and provide valuable feedback regarding their development to students throughout each experience.
 Students may reach out to Career Services with any questions about practical learning at the undergraduate, graduate, and doctoral levels.

 Undergraduate Internship Courses

-INT 300 Undergraduate Internship 1 credit hour INT 301 Undergraduate Internship .5 credit hour INT 302 Undergraduate Internship 1 credit hour INT 303 Undergraduate Internship .5 credit hour
+College of Technology & Engineer ing INT 303 Undergraduate Internship .5 credit hour INT 302 Undergraduate Internship 1 credit hour INT 301 Undergraduate Internship .5 credit hour INT 300 Undergraduate Internship 1 credit hour